Pfizer Inc.

 Shareholder Returns:

-- Future Capital Return Commitments: The capital allocation framework includes maintaining and growing dividends, reinvesting in the business, and share repurchases after de-levering the balance sheet.
+- Future Capital Return Commitments: The capital allocation framework prioritizes maintaining and growing the dividend over the long term, reinvesting in the business, and potential share repurchases after de-levering the balance sheet.

 Balance Sheet Position: